 - Check for any signs of disease or injury on the tree.

-- Identifying the direction of lean, how much weight the tree is carrying, and how much more weight it can support before it begins to lean.
+- Identifying the direction of lean, how much weight the tree carries, and how much more weight it can support before it begins to lean.

-If you think a tree is leaning, it is important to check for saplings nearby.
+If you think a tree is leaning, checking for nearby saplings is important.
 If no saplings are nearby, you can use a rope or chainsaw to cut the tree down safely.
 However, if saplings are nearby, use a Sawzall or an axe to cut the tree down safely.
 Wear safety gear and avoid getting injured while cutting the tree down.
 If you want to ensure the safety of yourself and others, take all necessary precautions when cutting the tree down.

 If a tree is leaning, it is likely because one or more branches are overhanging the ground.
 Overhanging branches can pose a risk to the safety of the tree and can cause it to lose balance.
 It’s important to remove overhanging branches to prevent this.
-There are several ways to do this, depending on the type of tree and the availability of equipment.
+There are several ways to do this, depending on the tree type and equipment availability.

 For sturdy trees such as oak or pine, you can use a chainsaw or sawtooth cutting equipment to cut away the overhanging branch.
 You can use an electric or pruning saw for smaller trees such as cherries or apples.
 If you have access to power saws, you may also be able to cut the overhanging branch with just one pass of the saw.
 By cutting away the overhanging branches of your tree, you can reduce its risk of falling and ensure its long-term health and vitality.